 Now in its’ fourth year, this end of summer term event, combines a city wide donation campaign on behalf of the British Heart Foundation with a clean-up and recycling campaign focussed in and around student areas of the city.

 The 2017/18 campaign focussed on three ways to help students ‘Leave Newcastle Happy’ Community litter picks, British Heart Foundation donation banks and skips for end of year household rubbish make up the logistical support for this very unique time of year in the city.

 5.5 tonnes of household waste was collected in the rubbish skips.
-76% of this was recycled and 0% went to landfill.
+76% was recycled and 0% ended up in landfill.